 This report has outlined some of the ways that asylum seekers and refugees can experience a range of pre-migration and post-migration conditions that put them at risk of experiencing poor mental health.
 The complex and unique challenges they have often faced, and continue to face, means that asylum seekers and refugees are more likely to experience poor mental health than the general population.
-This includes higher rates of PTSD, depression, and anxiety disorders.

-Poor mental health is a major risk factor for suicide; people with mental health problems have a nearly eight times greater risk of taking their own lives than those without.
+This includes higher rates of PTSD,23 depression,22 and anxiety disorders.26 problems have a nearly eight times greater risk of taking their own lives than those without.192